 • Cake Flour.
 I used Swan’s Down Cake Flour.
 I do not recommend using all-purpose flour.

 • Eggs.
-You'll need 3 large-size eggs total.
+You’ll need 3 large-size eggs in total.
 Room temperature is best.

 • Lemons.
 You’ll need 2-3 medium-size lemons for the lemon juice and lemon zest.

-• Extracts. ½ teaspoon of vanilla extract and ½ teaspoon of lemon extract.
-The lemon extract is totally optional but does give this lemon cream cheese pound cake a nice little extra oomph of lemon flavor.
+• Extracts.
+1/2 teaspoon of vanilla extract and 1/2 teaspoon of lemon extract.
+The lemon extract is optional but gives this lemon cream cheese pound cake a nice little extra oomph of lemon flavor.

 • Unsalted Butter.
-You'll need ¾ cup or 1 ½ sticks (for those in the U.S. that do not have a food scale) For the best lemon cream cheese pound cake, the butter needs to be at room temperature.
+You’ll need 3/4 cup or 1 1/2 sticks (for those in the U.S. that do not have a food scale).
+The butter must be at room temperature for the best results in this lemon cream cheese pound cake recipe.

 • Cream Cheese.
-4 ounces is needed and make sure this is softened to room temperature as well.
+4 ounces is needed, and ensure this is also softened to room temperature.
 It will blend with the unsalted butter and other ingredients a lot easier.

 Small lemon cream cheese pound cake topped with a simple lemon glaze on a parchment paper lined baking sheet with sliced lemons and small bouquet of daisies | © Beyond the Butter®